Duke-PL-Course/duke-pl-course.github.com/source/_posts/2013-01-15-setting-up-sublime-text-2.markdown

 ### Io

-A package for Io has actualy been created by one of the instructors [@yangsu](https://github.com/yangsu/sublime-io).
+A package for Io has actually been created by one of the instructors [@yangsu](https://github.com/yangsu/sublime-io).
 However, it has yet to be approved.
 As a result, some additional steps need to be taken.

 First, bring up *Package Control Settings* by typing *Preferences: Package Control Settings - User* and press enter to open it up.